 This will give the product time to dry out before they begin hunting for pollen again when the sun comes up.

-Many gardeners swear by copper fungicides as a way of keeping fungal infections (anthracnose) under control and protecting Hemlock type plants such as eggplant, potatoes, and tomatoes, as well as squash and cucumbers.
+Many gardeners swear by copper fungicides to keep fungal infections (anthracnose) under control and protect Hemlock-type plants such as eggplant, potatoes, and tomatoes, as well as squash and cucumbers.

-If you have questions about the use of copper fungicide in your specific situation, get in touch with your County Cooperative Extension Office to find out exactly what is recommended in your area.
+If you have questions about using copper fungicide in your specific situation, contact your County Cooperative Extension Office to find out exactly what is recommended in your area.